nevmerzhitsky/headless-metatrader4/README.md

 ### VNC server

-The second option is setup VNC server and connect to the container via VNC client.
+The second option is setup VNC server in the container and connect to the container via VNC client.
 This gives you the ability to manipulate the terminal as a usual desktop app.
 For example, you can install `x11vnc` by `apt-get`.
 So an example of running the stack is:

 ```bash
 Xvfb $DISPLAY -screen $SCREEN_NUM $SCREEN_WHD \